Optical appearance of regularized compact objects without an exterior photon sphere: SV-like deformation in black hole and naked singularity spacetimes

 Here, $L$, the SV parameter, is a real positive quantity having dimensions of length.
 Also, it can readily be seen that the original symmetries and the asymptotic properties of the null singularity metric are preserved in the new one.
 We will get back the null singularity metric in the limit $L \rightarrow 0$.
 The coordinate speed of light $|\frac{dr}{dt}| \ne 0 $ for this case.
 The geometry describes a regular two way traversable wormhole with a minimal radius throat $L$ at $r=0$.
 The causal structure is governed by the locations of horizons, determined by the roots of $f(r)=0$.
 This condition does not yield physically valid solutions for the metric (\ref{nullregular}).
 Hence, the event horizon is absent in the given spacetime.\\

 The definitive test of a geometry's regularity is the behaviour of its curvature invariants.
-For the metric (\ref{nullregular}), all polynomial scalar invariants are finite everywhere provided $L > 0$.
-The Ricci scalar is calculated as $r \to 0$, the Ricci scalar becomes,
+For the metric (\ref{nullregular}), we have verified that the full expressions for the Ricci scalar R(r) and the Kretschmann scalar K(r) remain finite for all finite values of r provided $L > 0$.
+In particular, evaluating these invariants near the center, as r$\to$ 0, we obtain,

 which is finite.
 More comprehensively, the Kretschmann scalar $K = R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}$ is also finite as $r \to 0$,